sel1nabd/mind-map-final/README.md

 # Interactive 3D Brain Viewer
+AI slop readme aah, took like 3 hours to add that brain, still ongoing project.

 An interactive 3D brain simulator that allows users to click on brain regions to learn about their functions.